-- (F) Transit Oriented Development program rental housing development loans, but not grants for infrastructure; - (G) Joe Serna, Junior Farmworker Housing Grant program; - (H) SB 2 Farmworker Housing Program; - Housing for a Healthy California program, including funds awarded either (I) by the Department of Housing and Community Development or a county. - Grants shall be subject to the following terms: - The applicant must demonstrate that the grant will not result in a profit that exceeds the commercially reasonable range for other developments of similar size and level of risk. - (2) AHSC Program grant funds will be disbursed as reimbursed progress payments for eligible costs incurred after the award of funds, at a Strategic Growth Council meeting, execution of the Standard Agreement in the amount not to exceed the AHSC Program award of funds.
-Costs incurred prior to execution of the Standard Agreement are not eligible for reimbursement. - If the Capital Project grant includes multiple phases or developments, all entitlements and construction funding commitments for the first phase must be received prior to the initial disbursement of AHSC funds. - (4) For Housing-Related Infrastructure Capital Project grants: - The total Housing-Related Infrastructure Capital Project grant amount is \$35,000 per residential unit in the proposed Affordable Housing Development, or \$50,000 per Restricted Unit. - (B) Conditions precedent to the first disbursement of AHSC Program funds shall include receipt of all required public agency entitlements and all construction funding commitments for the Affordable Housing Development supported by the Housing-Related Infrastructure Capital Project. - Rental Affordable Housing Developments supported by the Housing-Related Infrastructure Capital Project shall be subject to a recorded covenant ensuring affordability for duration of at least 55 years, recorded on the fee interest of the real property on which the rental Affordable Housing Development is to be located. - Homeownership Affordable Housing Developments supported by the Housing-Related Infrastructure Capital Project shall be subject to a recorded covenant with a duration of at least 30 years that includes either a resale restriction or equity sharing upon resale, recorded on the fee interest of the real property on which the homeownership Affordable Housing Development is to be located.
+- (F) Transit Oriented Development program rental housing development loans, but not grants for infrastructure; - (G) Joe Serna, Junior Farmworker Housing Grant program; - (H) SB 2 Farmworker Housing Program; - (I) Housing for a Healthy California program, including funds awarded either by the Department of Housing and Community Development or a county. - (c) Grants shall be subject to the following terms: - (1) The applicant must demonstrate that the grant will not result in a profit that exceeds the commercially reasonable range for other developments of similar size and level of risk. - (2) AHSC Program grant funds will be disbursed as reimbursed progress payments only after the execution of the Standard Agreement in the amount not to exceed the AHSC Program award of funds. - (3) Costs incurred prior to award are not eligible for reimbursement. - (4) If the Capital Project grant includes multiple phases or developments, all entitlements and construction funding commitments for the first phase must be received prior to the initial disbursement of AHSC funds. - (5) For Housing-Related Infrastructure Capital Project grants: - (A) The total Housing-Related Infrastructure Capital Project grant amount is \$35,000 per residential rental unit in the proposed Affordable Housing Development, or \$50,000 per rental Restricted Unit. - (B) Conditions precedent to the first disbursement of AHSC Program funds shall include receipt of all required public agency entitlements and all construction funding commitments for the Affordable Housing Development supported by the Housing-Related Infrastructure Capital Project. - (C) Rental Affordable Housing Developments supported by the Housing-Related Infrastructure Capital Project shall be subject to a recorded covenant ensuring affordability for duration of at least 55 years, recorded on the fee interest of the real property on which the rental Affordable Housing Development is to be located. - (D) Homeownership Affordable Housing Developments supported by the Housing-Related Infrastructure Capital Project shall be subject to a recorded covenant with a duration of at least 30 years that includes either a resale restriction or equity sharing upon resale, recorded on the fee interest of the real property on which the homeownership Affordable Housing Development is to be located.

 (E) For homeownership Affordable Housing Developments, AHSC Program assistance will be provided in the form of a grant from the Department to a Locality or Developer.
-It will be disbursed as reimbursed progress payments for Eligible Costs incurred for the construction of Housing Related Infrastructure required as a condition of approval of the homeownership Affordable Housing Development, made available for sale to qualified first-time homebuyers.
-The total first-time homebuyer grant amount is \$50,000 per Restricted Unit.
+It will be disbursed as reimbursed progress payments for Eligible Costs incurred for the construction of Housing Related Infrastructure required as a condition of approval of the homeownership Affordable Housing Development. made available for sale to qualified first-time homebuyers.
+The maximum first-time homebuver grant amount is calculated to match the maximum loan amount pursuant to Section 7307 of the MHP Guidelines based on the number of Restricted Units in the Affordable Housing Development, affordability, unit sizes, and location in addition to the base amount of \$175,000.
+Restricted Units with affordability greater than 60 percent but no greater than 80 percent will have maximum first-time homebuyer grant amounts calculated according to matching unit sizes and location with affordability of 60 percent represented by AMI.
 Prior to any disbursement, an affordability covenant will be recorded against the fee interest in the property of the Affordable Housing Development.
 At the time of sale of the Restricted Unit to a qualified first-time homebuyer, either the affordability covenant or a resale restriction will be recorded against the Restricted Unit for a period of not less than 30 years from the date of recordation.